CiscoDevNet/OpenAPI_Demo/README.md

 We mark revision 1.23.0-rev2 as 'release' in API Insights as the API goes into production.

 **2 months later**, the engineering team comes back to us with a new minor release, with addition of an operation PUT and some other minor changes.
-They provided a OpenAPI document versio 1.24.0.
+They provide an OpenAPI document version 1.24.0.

-The team comes back a few months later with a new release which is backward compatible and provides new features  has more features , and they provide a version 1.14.0 of the OpenAPI document, with a release note (X operations or paths).

-We load it into API Insights, it shows revision 1.14.0 and now includes 5 operations.
+We load it into API Insights, it shows revision 1.24.0 and now includes 5 operations.

 First we check for the score, including 100% completeness of the API Contract.